-WRAPUP 1-China stocks tumble despite central bank's move to support economy
+WRAPUP 2-China shares tumble despite central bank's move to aid economy

 And on Friday, Chinese technology stocks listed in Hong Kong, including Lenovo and ZTE Corp, slumped on a Bloomberg report that the systems of multiple U.S. companies had been compromised by malicious computer chips inserted by Chinese spies.

-China’s IT sector fell sharply on Monday, tumbling over 3.4 percent in early trading.
-Shenzhen-listed shares of ZTE Corp tumbled more than 8 percent at market open, before paring losses.
+China’s IT sector fell sharply on Monday, tumbling over 4 percent in the morning session.
+Shenzhen-listed shares of ZTE Corp tumbled more than 6 percent.

-Some analysts saw the central bank’s reserve requirement cut as a sign of more easing to come.
+Real estate, consumer and healthcare sectors were also among the biggest casualties, all tumbling more than 4 percent.

-“The RRR cut announced today sends a clear easing signal,” Bank of America Merrill Lynch said in a research note.
+The market’s obliviousness toward the RRR cut - China’s central bank said the move would inject a net 750 billion yuan ($109.2 billion) in cash into the banking system - highlights concerns that monetary easing alone would do little to heal battered confidence.